robinandeer/puzzle/docs/index.md

 ## Overview

-Puzzle will look for variant calling resources such as VCF files and [GEMINI](gemini) databases and visualize their content.
+Puzzle will look for variant calling resources such as VCF files and [GEMINI][gemini] databases and visualize their content.
 It lets you inspect, annotate, and analyze variant calls.

 Puzzle is not primarily meant to be run as a persistent server but think of it more as an web interface to quickly spin to visualize your variant calls.